Chart Color Schemes

 Health performance in Redhead is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

 Redhead faces significant health challenges, as indicated by health data.
-A variety of health conditions impact both younger and older age groups.
+A variety of conditions impact both younger and older age groups.

 Frequently Asked Questions - Health